-The St. Louis home care team at Compassionate Nursing Services works together with families in sharing education and hands-on, specialized help with dementia care, and offers the following strategies to deal with some of the more challenging aspects of caring for a senior with dementia:
+The St. Louis home care team at Compassionate Nursing Services works together with families in sharing education and hands-on, specialized help with dementia care in St. Louis and surrounding areas, and offers the following strategies to deal with some of the more challenging aspects of caring for a senior with dementia:

 Wandering can occur for a wide variety of reasons: feeling bored, agitation, discomfort, depression, confusion, the need to use the bathroom, and more.
 Attempting to discover the root reason for your senior loved one’s wandering is important.
 For example, a bored senior with dementia could possibly be redirected to a favorite activity or reminiscing over photographs.
 If pain is suspected, be sure to contact the senior’s medical professional for advice.
 Keep doors locked to ensure the individual does not wander away from home, and always be sure he or she is wearing some means of identification at all times just in case a wandering incident should occur.